 So ‘can a radish really impersonate a potato?’.
 I mean, raw radishes are anything but potato-y: spicy, bitter, and totally juicy.
 But when roasted, something magical happens, and the result is actually rather extraordinary.

 Fact is, keto roasted radishes are pretty phenomenal!
-And if you’re not convinced, just go read the reviews on our parmesan roasted radishes! 😉
+And if you’re not convinced, just go read the reviews on my parmesan roasted radishes! 😉

 Still, keep in mind that radishes are still radishes, and a trace will linger.
 But after a nice and (very!) long roast, they really are the closest thing to potatoes I’ve encountered. #sorrycauliflower